erikastdav/my-first-repo/README.md

-# my-first-repo
+## my first repository
-repo for data visualization class lab 1
+repo for data visualization class lab 1. this is my first repo to learn version control.

+## about me
+I am learning data science and research methods.